Bosque Redondo Memorial at Fort Sumner Historic Site

 Welcome to the Fort Sumner Historic Site school resources page.
 Here you can access free lessons for students all about the Long Walk and internment of Native Americans at Bosque Redondo.
 You can schedule tours and soon be able to schedule live interactive remote tours in which we bring the museum to you and your students.
+You may also access our Navajo language activies.
 Please visit this page often as we are adding new lessons and features as our exhibits change and new activities are added.

 - Forced Marches